 The university believes that a valuable part of a student's learning experience occurs in the university residence halls.
 The student lives and learns with other students from different cultures and lifestyles.
 Numerous social and academic activities occur in the residence halls during the academic year.
 There are five residence halls on the Oklahoma City University campus: United Methodist, Draper, Walker, Banning, and Smith halls.
-Each residence hall is directed by a hall director and resident assistants, who promote community living and are a resource to help students succeed.
+Each residence hall is directed by a Residence Hall Director and Resident Assistants, who promote community living and are a resource to help students succeed.